huzvak/masters-thesis-cep-esper-consumer/README.md

 ##How to run Kafka broker:
 * you have to be connected to huzvak01 machine
-* move to _diplomka/kafka/kafka_2.9.2-0.8.1.1/_ folder located in user home folder with following command:
+* move to _diplomka/kafka/kafka_2.9.2-0.8.1.1/_ folder located in home folder (of user huzvak-0x) with following command:
  * _cd diplomka/kafka/kafka_2.9.2-0.8.1.1/_
 * run Kafka broker with following command:
  * _./bin/kafka-server-start.sh ./config/server.properties_